ARCTraining/hpc2-software/book/course/autotools.md

 ## Building

 Assuming everything's gone well so far with configure, it will have now written out a top level Makefile, which contains the necessary steps to build and install your software.
-Building the software is now just a case of:
+Building the software is now a case of:

 ```bash
 $ make